-The general approach to calculating a customer capital contribution is a customer capital contribution = incremental revenue less incremental costs less contribution towards shared costs.
+The general approach to calculating a customer capital contribution is a customer capital contribution = incremental costs plus a contribution towards shared costs less incremental revenue.

 The specific application of this general approach varies depending on the size and complexity of the project.
 Simplified calculations based on standard or average cost estimates are used for small and medium connections.
 Larger, more expensive connections use calculations based on detailed cost estimates and use more complex modelling techniques. we applies four different project categories and calculation methods to calculate the capital contribution required from the customer.